-For more on oppositional defiant disorder, conduct disorder, and intermittent explosive disorder please visit: https://opentext.wsu.edu/behavioral-disorders- childhood/chapter/module-11-oppositional-and-conduct-disorder/ You should have learned the following in this section:
+For more on oppositional defiant disorder, conduct disorder, and intermittent explosive disorder please visit:

+https://opentext.wsu.edu/behavioral-disorders-childhood/chapter/module-11-oppositional-and-conduct-disorder/

 - Symptoms of ADHD are generally organized into two main categories: hyperactivity and impulsivity symptoms and inattention symptoms. - Oppositional defiant disorder is characterized by a child that is defiant/argumentative, angry/irritable, and vindictive and has shown this pattern of behavior for at least six months.
 At least 4 of 8 symptoms must be present. - Conduct disorder is a more severe behavioral disorder in which an individual displays a disregard not only for rules and authority, but also the rights and conditions of humans and/or animals.
 The individual must display at least 3 of the 15 symptoms. - Conduct disorder is often associated with limited prosocial emotions. - Intermittent explosive disorder is characterized by recurrent behavioral outbursts which represent a failure to control aggressive impulses.